ffromani/vmmi/RATIONALE.md

 *Each VMMI plugin implements one migration policy*

 An implementation option could have been to integrate a policy engine in a plugin, or even in libvirt.
-We believe this approach is unpractical, because it requires the embedding of a programming language, making the complexitry explode.
+We believe this approach is unpractical, because it requires the embedding of a programming language, making the complexity skyrocket.
 Please note that the VMMI specifications doesn't intentionally make impossible to embed such an engine (or embedded language like lua or a lisp dialect) inside a VMMi compliant plugin, but it also does nothing to encourage this approach.
 The simplest possible solution is to implement each policy in a separate plugin process, to maximize isolation and to reduce the API surface.
 This is the preferred implementation of VMMI plugins.